visualization

 Editor's Note: Options are not suitable for all investors.
 Options involve risks, including substantial risk of loss and the possibility an investor may lose the entire amount invested in a short period of time.
 Please see the Characteristics and Risks of Standardized Options.

-While the options market is risky and not suitable for everyone, these contracts can be a tool to make a speculative bet or offset risk in another position.
+Although options investing involves significant risk and may not be suitable for all investors, those who understand how to trade derivatives contracts can use them to make a speculative bet or offset risk in another position.

 Many option strategies can involve one “leg,” meaning there’s only one contract that’s traded.
 More sophisticated strategies involve buying or selling multiple options contracts at the same time in order to minimize risk.